Asckey Hosting Terms and Conditions

 1.2 “Access Procedures” means instructions provided by the Company relating to the use and limitations of Access.

-1.3 “Agreement” means the Schedule and these terms.
+1.3 “Agreement” means the accepted Hosting Specification and Costs document and these terms.

 1.4 “Company” means Asckey Data Services Limited.